Why your cover art matters

 Striking imagery catches buyers’ attention.
 Think about it, when you’re in a book shop how often are you drawn to a book that has a plain cover with no images or contrast?

-Personally, if I’m just browsing in a book shop looking for something new I’m attracted to the books that have attention-grabbing images, graphics, or text.
-I look for something that stands out from the others and makes me think “What is that book about?” or “ WOW, the graphics on that book are so exciting I want to see what that’s about!”
+Personally, if I’m just browsing in a book shop looking for something new online I’m attracted to the books that have attention-grabbing images, graphics, or text.
+I look for something that stands out from the others and makes me think “What is that book about?” or “ WOW, the graphics on that book are so exciting I want to know more!”

 When choosing a font for your book cover, rather go for something that is easy to read and doesn’t confuse people too much.
 Typography is something that could make or break the design.